 - One-year assistantship with possibility of second year within Career and Professional Development

-The GAs is required to attend (and will be paid for) all training sessions.
-CPD provides GAs with expertise, both through intensive workshops before the academic year begins, and throughout the year via monthly topical meetings.
+Graduate Assistants (GA's) are required to attend (and will be paid for) all training sessions.
+CPD provides GA's with expertise, both through intensive workshops before the academic year begins, and throughout the year via monthly topical meetings.
 Mandatory training sessions will be held in August prior to classes beginning.

-Submit a resume to LionJobs by Sunday, April 19.
-Search for Position ID #2244.
-Any questions about this opportunity can be directed firstname.lastname@example.org or 310.338.2871.
+Submit a resume on Workday by Sunday, April 16.
+Any questions about this opportunity can be directed to firstname.lastname@example.org or 310.338.2871.